Michael-Simon inequality for anisotropic energies close to the area via multilinear Kakeya-type bounds: Introduction

 \item[(ii)] Moreover, if $V_i\weakto V$ are as in (i) and $\limsup_{i\to\infty}\|f_i\|_{L^p(K,|V_i|)}<\infty$ (where $|\delta^FV_i|=f_i|V_i|$) for any compact set $K$, then

 in the Hausdorff sense. \end{itemize} \end{corollary}

 \begin{rmk} While we study autonomous integrands $F(P)$, for simplicity and in order to have scale-invariant bounds when possible, in general one can consider non-autonomous ones, of the form $F(x,P)$.
 This generalization is necessary in order to look at anisotropic integrands on manifolds $M^n$, where $F$ is defined on the Grassmannian bundle of $k$-planes and thus locally takes this form.
-Compared to the autonomous case, the general case just introduces an error term which is easily handled (and can be locally incorporated in a reduced form of $\delta^FV$, namely the right-hand side of \cref{fv.bf}).
+Compared to the autonomous case, the general case just introduces an error term which is easily handled (letting ${\tilde\delta}^FV$ denote the right-hand side of \cref{fv.bf}, we have $|{\tilde\delta}^FV|\le|\delta^FV|+C|V|$ locally).
 Straightforward modifications show that all the stated consequences of Michael--Simon still hold true, assuming this bound in a local form such as

 where $K\subset\R^n$ (or $K\subseteq M^n$) is an arbitrary compact set. \end{rmk}